-Editor's note: this blog post was originally written in 2016 and has been updated for clarity and updated information.
+Editor's note: this blog post was originally written in 2016 and has been completely revamped and updated with the latest information.
+Enjoy!

 It's never too early to start thinking about how to save money during the Christmas period.
-If your festive funds are looking a little light, join the club!
-This time of year is stressful for many of us, particularly when you're on a tight budget.
+This time of year can be stressful for many of us, particularly when you're on a tight budget.

 Festive spending can quickly spiral out of control and can have a negative knock-on effect on your personal finances year after year.